Roland Charles: The Black Gallery

 Charles and the other co-founders of the Black Gallery wanted to foster and promote a range of black creative expression, focused on a nuanced depiction of black life in America that pushed back against stereotypes and visual tropes.
 Charles told an interviewer: "Growing up in New Orleans, the only images of blacks that I saw were sharecroppers.
 I didn't know we had a history and culture above and beyond that.”

 In the 1990s, Charles and the Black Gallery struggled with vandalism, and had windows in their gallery broken many times.
 This led Charles to initiate a variety of community outreach and school programs aimed at emphasizing the value of art in the community.

-The Black Gallery closed in 1998 and its archives were donated to the Tom & Ethel Bradley Center at California State University, Northridge.
+The Black Gallery closed in 1998 and its archives were donated to the Tom and Ethel Bradley Center at California State University, Northridge.

 Selected exhibitions

 Charles's photographs were included in several local and national exhibitions.